TsinatG/Braids-and-Beyond/README.md

-# GLAM Hair Salon Website
+# Braids & Beyond - Hair Styling Website

-A web application for a hair salon with booking functionality, stylist profiles, and administrative features.
+A web application for a hair salon specializing in braids and natural hair styling, with booking functionality, stylist profiles, and administrative features.

 ## Features